You applied for a sales-related job, landed an interview and your interviewer asks the inevitable question: “So, do you have any questions for me?”.

 Get the technology right

-The first step in getting the technology right is knowing the limitations of the technology your laptop contains.
+The first step in getting the technology right on the Goldman Sachs HireVue is knowing the limitations of the technology your laptop contains.
 Your laptop camera will generally be sufficient to record a great video interview.
 Your microphone quality on the other hand – not so.
 We’ve covered these issues in detail in this blog post.

 Internal microphones can be incredibly sensitive, pick up all ambient noise, and sometimes even the fans inside your computer – making the interview reviewer feel like they are just taking off in a jet airplane!
 By using any headphones with an external microphone attached you are already upping your game significantly.
 Less external noise will be picked up, and the range of frequencies will be broader.
 Interviewers would rather listen to your voice, than to the sound of a wind tunnel!
 If you do have to stick with the internal microphone make sure to focus on finding the quietest place possible.
 Many successful recorded interviews have been taken in the bathroom!